BitDistort/BitDistort-trump-merch-abandon-cart/README.md

 # trump-merch-abandon-cart

 This script uses the puppeteer framework to repeatedly automatically load the cart full on Trump's Merch website https://shop.donaldjtrump.com without the need for a human and then abandons the cart.
-Such abandonment often ruins e-commerce metrics and costs companies trillions of dollars.
+Such abandonment often ruins e-commerce metrics and costs companies millions of dollars.
 This is an automated way to cause havoc to Trump's campaign.

 ### Dependencies